atomashpolskiy/bt/intro/index.md

 Bt CLI client is a very simple program for downloading/seeding a single torrent.
 It illustrates the most basic use case of Bt library.

-See [usage notes](https://github.com/atomashpolskiy/bt/tree/master/bt-cli) and explore the [CliClient#runWithOptions()](https://github.com/atomashpolskiy/bt/blob/master/bt-cli/src/main/java/bt/cli/CliClient.java) method for an example of assembling a basic Bt client.
+See [usage notes](https://github.com/atomashpolskiy/bt/tree/master/bt-cli) and explore the [CliClient](https://github.com/atomashpolskiy/bt/blob/master/bt-cli/src/main/java/bt/cli/CliClient.java) class for an example of assembling a basic Bt client.

 # **Overall design**